-Selected departures available from May to November 2020
+Selected departures available from May to November 2020 & January to November 2021

 With magnificent wildlife, awe-inspiring architecture and striking scenery, Ecuador is an incredible adventure for lovers of natural beauty, history and culture.
 A place that often goes unsung, Ecuador is an under-appreciated destination with wonders around every corner.
 Although the Galapagos islands feature high up on most people’s bucket list, the mainland is a surprising and fascinating place to visit in its own right.
 On this inspiring tour, you’ll be able to see some of the world’s highest volcanoes, buzzy colonial cities, wonder at the beauty of hummingbirds in tropical cloud forests, travel on spectacular trains and stay in historic haciendas – all this before you’ve even stepped ashore in the Galapagos!

 We take a drive along the Pan-American highway, probably the longest road in world, connecting Alaska with Patagonia.
 We trail the impressive seven peaks of the Avenue of the Volcanoes, before arriving at Cotopaxi National Park.
 Here we'll wonder at the striking, snowy Cotopaxi, the highest active volcano on the planet.
 As if this wasn’t enough natural beauty to behold, we take in the beautiful roses of the region and hop on the Devil’s Nose Train through steep, craggy gorges.